 - Include payment of the renewal fee.

-All materials required for renewal must be postmarked no later than the expiration date of the license.
+Renewal is only available 90 days before the expiration date of the license.
+All requirements for renewal must be postmarked no later than the expiration date.

 Requesting Active and Inactive Status

-- If the certification is expired for six months or less, the Renewal of Appraiser Certification form must be submitted along with the appropriate renewal fee
+- If the certification is expired for six months or less, the Renewal of Appraiser Certification form with the renewal fee.

-- Pay the $80.00 National Registry fee and active status fee
+- Pay the required National Registry fee and active status fee.

 If your license has been expired more than six months, you may apply for reinstatement of the license by submitting the Application for Reinstatement and meeting the following education and experience requirements.

-- Submit experience logs demonstrating a minimum of 10 non-residential appraisal reports or 300 hours of non-residential real estate appraisal experience, whichever is more.
+- Submit experience logs demonstrating a minimum of 10 non-residential appraisal reports representing at least 300 hours of residential real estate appraisal experience.

-- You must be able to produce copies of work files and an appraisal report for all reported experience.
-If your license has been expired more than 5 years and you do not have work files, you may apply to be an Appraiser Trainee to gain the minimum experience required.
+- All appraisal experience claimed must be verifiable and supported.
+If your license has been expired more than 5 years or you do not have work files, you may apply for an Appraiser Trainee authorization to gain the minimum experience required.